hardmanko/ofxCX/README.md

 logging - Tutoral explaining how the error logging system of CX works.

 Experiments:
-basicChangeDetection - A very straightforward change-detection task demonstrating some of the features of CX like presentation of time-locked stimuli, response collection, and use of the CX_RandomNumberGenerator. advancedChangeDetection - This example expands on basicChangeDetection, including CX_DataFrame and CX_TrialController in order to simplify the experiment. nBack - Demonstrates advanced use of CX_SlidePresenter in the implementation of an N-Back task.
+basicChangeDetection - A very straightforward change-detection task demonstrating some of the features of CX like presentation of time-locked stimuli, keyboard response collection, and use of the CX_RandomNumberGenerator. advancedChangeDetection - This example expands on basicChangeDetection, including CX_DataFrame and CX_TrialController in order to simplify the experiment. nBack - Demonstrates advanced use of CX_SlidePresenter in the implementation of an N-Back task.

 Misc.:
-helloWorld - A very basic getting started program. animation - A simple example of the most simple way to draw moving things in CX. renderingTest - Includes several examples of how to draw stuff using ofPath (arbitrary lines), ofTexture (a kind of pixel buffer), ofImage (for opening image files: .png, .jpg, etc.), a variety of basic oF drawing functions (ofCircle, ofRect, ofTriangle, etc.), and a number of CX drawing functions from the CX::Draw namespace.
+helloWorld - A very basic getting started program. animation - A simple example of the most simple way to draw moving things in CX.
+Also includes some mouse stuff: cursor movement, clicks, and scroll wheel activity. renderingTest - Includes several examples of how to draw stuff using ofPath (arbitrary lines), ofTexture (a kind of pixel buffer), ofImage (for opening image files: .png, .jpg, etc.), a variety of basic oF drawing functions (ofCircle, ofRect, ofTriangle, etc.), and a number of CX drawing functions from the CX::Draw namespace.

 Licence